gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-texture-units.md

 }
 ```

-You can see above `textureUnits` is an array`.
+You can see above `textureUnits` is an array.
 You assign a texture to one of the *bind points* in that array
 of texture units.
 Let's assign `ourTexture` to texture unit 5.

 ```js